12 Causes Of Green Poop In Children And What It Means

 Green poop in kids is a typical occurrence caused by dietary factors such as green vegetables or fruits and food coloring.
 Although green stools (poop) are not a cause for concern in many children, green diarrhea that lasts more than a few days necessitates medical attention.

-Stools are typically brown, tan, green, or yellow in color.
+Stools are typically brown, tan, green, or yellow.
 If your child has red, black, or white (pale) feces, seek medical attention right away because they could indicate underlying disorders or conditions, such as gastrointestinal (GI) bleeding or jaundice.

 Read on to know the various causes, associated symptoms, and treatment options for green stools in children.